AR942/ML-pipeline/README.md

 download these datasets

 put them in risk-classification/data folder

-Note :  python used for this project is 3.10.8
+### Note :  python version used for this project is 3.10.8

 first :